 NFEs who intend to award contracts of more than \$100,000, and their contractors who intend to award subcontracts of more than \$100,000, must include a contract provision prohibiting the use of federal appropriated funds to influence officers or employees of the federal government.
-Contractors that apply or bid for a contract for more than \$100,000 must also file the required certification regarding lobbying.
+Contractors that apply or bid for a contract for more than \$100,000 must also file the required certification regarding lobbying.53

-Each tier certifies to the tier above that it will not and has not used federal appropriated funds to pay any person or organization for influencing or attempting to influence an employee of a federal agency, a Mernber of Congress, an employee of Congress, or an employee of a Member of Congress in connection with receiving any federal contract, grant, or other award covered by 31 U.S.C. § 1352.
-The required certification form is found in FEMA regulations.
-Each tier must also disclose any lobbying with non-federal funds that takes place in connection with obtaining any federal funding.
-These disclosures are forwarded from tier to tier, all the way up to the federal awarding agency.
+Each tier certifies to the tier above that it will not and has not used federal appropriated funds to pay any person or organization for influencing or attempting to influence an employee of a federal agency, a Member of Congress, an employee of Congress, or an employee of a Member of Congress in connection with receiving any federal contract, grant, or other award covered by 31 U.S.C. § 1352.